 SAUNA – If you have access to an infrared sauna – use it!
 Remember to stay hydrated.
 Infrared saunas have many healing benefits but specifically for a cold with congestion, it helps loosen things up.
 Bring your tissues in with you!

 SUPPLEMENTS – Now, I don’t promote OTC medications but occasionally they have a place.
 I took 1 Aleve since my fever was 102.1.
 If it was 99 or even 100 I would have left it alone to do its job – burn the illness.
-But 102 is too high to leave.
+But 102 is too high to leave in my book.
+Some people will disagree.

 I’m also taking: